 HIGHLIGHTS

-Looking back at the Nothing Phone (3a) and the Phone (3a) Pro, they both had the same processor, which is fairly common for base and Pro variants of a smartphone lineup.
-However, this meant the Phone (3a) delivered excellent price-to-performance value, while the same couldn’t quite be said for the Phone (3a) Pro.
+Looking back at the Nothing Phone (3a) and the Phone (3a) Pro, they both had the same processor, which is something we have seen companies do with their base and Pro variants of a smartphone lineup before.
+However, this approach made the Phone (3a) an excellent value price-to-performance-wise, while the same couldn’t quite be said for the Phone (3a) Pro.

 How exactly?
 Let’s dive in and find out.

-ALSO READ: Nothing Mobiles Price in Nepal (March 2026 Updated)
+ALSO READ: Nothing Mobile Price in Nepal (July 2026 Updated)

 Nothing Phone (4a) Pro Overview